Phonological history of Old Irish: Changes to Proto-Celtic stressed short vowels

 The result of i-affection and a-affection is that it is often impossible to distinguish whether the root vowel was originally e or i (sen < senos and fer < wiros have identical declensions).
 However, note the cases of nert vs. fiurt above for which i-affection, but not a-affection, was blocked by an intervening rt.

+Complications of u-infection

+The result of u-infection of *a eventually reduced to /u/ during the Old Irish period.
+It does not share its later evolution with original *au, which instead became ó (or broken into úa) in Old Irish.

+In addition, the u-affection of a when the u preceded a palatalized consonant originally turned the a into an /œ/, whose spelling varied among au, ai, i, e, and u depending on the scribe. /œ/ then spread to various terms prefixed with ar- "fore-" and ad- "ad-".

 Stressed front vowels in hiatus

 Stressed short front vowels in hiatus underwent a loop throughout Primitive Irish and early Old Irish in which they would repeatedly switch between i and e.
 McCone outlines the loop as follows: